-Also, if low pressure winds affect a very large area of the ocean, all waves produced by the swell will have even more energy and power, resulting in even bigger waves.
+Also, if low-pressure winds affect a vast area of the ocean, all waves produced by the swell will have even more energy and power, resulting in even bigger waves.

 From Ocean Waves to Surfing Waves | Sea Floor and Swell Obstacles

 We've already analyzed the "birth" of swell and correspondent waves, but there's a significant distance to be traveled by those waves.
 Original oceanic waves may have to run a long journey until they reach continental beaches.